COSC3020/augmenting-path-Greg-Saul/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## My analysis

+This algorithm has a worst case of $\theta(E + V)$ where $E$ is the number of edges and $V$ is the number of vertices in the graph.
+THis happens when the algorithm has to check every node and every edge connected to it.

+## Sources

+https://github.com/COSC3020/augmenting-path-IshitaPatel18 - just wanted to check if my solution was similar to hers.

+https://github.com/COSC3020/graph-search-Greg-Saul I referenced my own code and made the changes for the different indices to work